ritua2/Basil/training/BasilTraining/LEVEL0/README.md

     └── hellobasil.py
 ```
 * README.md: This file explains the concepts and a hands-on exercise to practice the concepts.
-* solution: This directory contains setup.sh script to solve this particular level
+* solution: This directory contains setup.sh script to solve this particular level.
-* src: This directory contains the source code of the level.
-Specifically, it contains a Python script named hellobasil.py that outputs "Hello Basil".
+* src: This directory contains the source code used for this exercise.
+Specifically, it contains a Python script named hellobasil.py that prints "Hello Basil".